-- (a) "Facility" includes, but is not limited to, restrooms, locker rooms, dressing rooms, dormitories, and other similar facilities. - (\underline{ab}) "Gender expression" means a person's gender-related appearance or behavior, whether or not stereotypically associated with the person's sex at birth. - (bc) "Gender identity" means a person's self-identification of their gender which may include male, female, a combination of male and female, neither male nor female, a gender different from the person's sex at birth, or transgender. - (ed) "Sex" has the same definition as provided in Government Code section 12926, which includes, but is not limited to, pregnancy; childbirth; medical conditions related to pregnancy, childbirth, or breast feeding; gender; gender identity; and gender expression. - (de) "Sex Stereotype" means an assumption about a person's appearance or behavior, or about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's sex.

-- (ef) "Transgender" is a general term that refers to a person whose gender identity differs from the person's sex at birth.
+- (a) "Gender expression" means a person's gender-related appearance or behavior, whether or not stereotypically associated with the person's sex at birth. - (b) "Gender identity" means a person's identification as male, female, a gender different from the person's sex at birth, or transgender. - (c) "Sex" has the same definition as provided in Government Code section 12926, which includes, but is not limited to, pregnancy; childbirth; medical conditions related to pregnancy, childbirth, or breast feeding; gender; gender identity; and gender expression. - (d) "Sex Stereotype" means an assumption about a person's appearance or behavior, or about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's sex. - (e) "Transgender" is a general term that refers to a person whose gender identity differs from the person's sex at birth.
 A transgender person may or may not have a gender expression that is different from the social expectations of the sex assigned at birth.
-A transgender person may or may not identify as "transsexual." - (\(\frac{\pmax}{2}\)) "Transitioning" is the multi-step process some transgender people go through to begin living as the gender with which they identify, rather than the sex assigned to them at birth.
-This process may or may not-include, but is not limited to, changes in name and pronoun usage, bathroom, facility usage, participation in activities like sports teams, hormone therapy, sex reassignment surgeries; or other medical procedures.
+A transgender person may or may not identify as "transsexual." - (f) "Transitioning" is the process some transgender people go through to begin living as the gender with which they identify, rather than the sex assigned to them at birth.
+This may or may not include changes in name and pronoun, bathroom, facility usage, participation in activities like sports teams, hormone therapy, sex reassignment surgery, or other medical procedures.